STMicroelectronics/fp-sns-datalog2/Utilities/cli_example/README.md

 formatted with the FAT32 file system, or streamed to a PC via USB (WinUSB class).

 To save data via USB, a command line interface example as executable is available here.
-It is available for Windows 32 and 64 bit, Linux and RaspberryPi 3 platforms.
+It is available for Windows 32 and 64 bit, macOS, Linux and RaspberryPi 32 and 64 bit platforms.

 USB_DataLog_Run.bat and USB_DataLog_Run.sh scripts provide a ready to use example.
 They show how to launch and use the provided executables.